ansible-collections/ibm_eda_zos/docs/source/playbookcollection/1607_diagnostic.rst

 * **d_smf_output**: The formatted output of the ``D SMF`` operator command, including the ``==== D SMF ====`` header, or a fallback message if the command could not be executed.

-All three values are consumed by the :ref:`send_alert_email_1607` playbook to populate the HTML notification email.
+The :ref:`send_alert_email_1607` playbook uses all three values to populate the HTML notification email.

 Prerequisites
 -------------

 * The AAP job template must include a Machine credential for z/OS SSH access.
-* The z/OS user running the playbook must be authorised to issue the ``D SMF`` operator command.
+* The z/OS user running the playbook must be authorized to issue the ``D SMF`` operator command.
 * The ``ibm.ibm_zos_core`` collection must be installed in the execution environment.
 * This playbook must be run as a job inside the **EDA - SMF 1607 Response Workflow**, as it depends on ``ansible_eda.events`` being populated by the EDA rulebook.